 FAQ & Submission Guidelines

 IS THIS A PRINT OR DIGITAL MAGAZINE?
-We are a full-color print magazine with a digital companion dedicated to providing a platform for creative writers and artists nationwide.
+We are a digital magazine with a full-color print companion dedicated to providing a platform for creative writers and artists nationwide.
+(We pay contributors in digital copies.
+See below.)

 HOW CAN I SUBSCRIBE OR BUY COPIES?
 We use Print on Demand technology (POD), we do not take formal subscriptions or fulfill requests from in-house.
 If you are interested in a high-quality, full color printed copies of any issue/s, you will be able to purchase them individually (see BUY tab above to buy).
 We also offer a low-cost digital version.
 All prices, policies, and fees are subject to change without notice.
 You can also use the following link: http://iinadia.magcloud.com.